Maddie Mercado

-Madison Mercado (born April 1, 2001) is an American professional soccer player who plays as a midfielder for Seattle Reign FC of the National Women's Soccer League.
-She played college soccer for the Notre Dame Fighting Irish before being selected by the Reign in the second round of the 2024 NWSL Draft.
+Madison Mercado (born April 1, 2001) is an American professional soccer player who plays as a forward or midfielder for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Notre Dame Fighting Irish and was selected by the Reign in the second round of the 2024 NWSL Draft.

 Early life

 Mercado was raised in San Diego, California.
 Her parents both played tennis collegiately, with her mother progressing to a professional career.
 Mercado attended Cathedral Catholic High School, where she played soccer and helped the team become 2016 CIF Southern California High School Champions.
 She also played youth soccer for San Diego Surf SC in the ECNL.
 In 2017, Mercado was named the 2017 Western Conference Player of the Year.

 College career

 Mercado played collegiately for the Notre Dame Fighting Irish.
 Her first goal with Notre Dame occurred in her sophomore year, on March 20, 2020.
-In 2020, 2021, and 2022, Mercado was named to the ACC All-Academic Team.

-In 2022, Mercado scored a career-high 10 goals and tallied a career-high 4 assists.
-She played in all 23 of the Fighting Irish's matches as the team advanced to the quarterfinals of the 2022 NCAA Division I women's soccer tournament for the first time in a decade.
+She had a breakout season in 2022, recording a career-high 10 goals and 4 assists.
+She played in all 23 of the Fighting Irish's matches as the team advanced to the quarterfinals of the NCAA tournament for the first time in a decade.
 On the way to the quarterfinals, Mercado scored in the team's opening round victory over Omaha and in their round-of-16 match versus TCU.
 Mercado finished her final collegiate season leading the team in goals and points.
 She was also named to the All-ACC second team.